George L. King

 George Liang King (Note: Also attested as George Liang King Jr.) (born 1950) is a Taiwanese-American physician-scientist and diabetologist affiliated with the Joslin Diabetes Center and Harvard Medical School.
 King is a researcher on how diabetes affects the Asian American population; and on diabetes-related complications.
 He is the inaugural Thomas J. Beatson, Jr. Chair at Harvard Medical School, as well as Director of Research, Senior Vice President at the Joslin Diabetes Center, where he is also ex officio a board of trustees member.

 Personal life and education

 King was born in 1950.
 He moved from Taiwan to the United States with his family when he was 10 years old.
 He learned English from an elementary school teacher in Richmond, Virginia after living in the U.S. and was one of only two Asians in his elementary and high school classes.
 His father suffered from diabetes.

 In 1972, King earned a Bachelor of Arts degree from Johns Hopkins University, and later a Doctor of Medicine degree from Duke University School of Medicine.
-He completed residency at the University of Washington before pursuing additional training at the National Institutes of Health.
+He completed a residency at the University of Washington before pursuing additional training at the National Institutes of Health.